CHoudrouge4/CHoudrouge4.github.io/about.md

 During my undergraduate studies, I was a USAID Scholar at the [American University of Beirut](http://www.aub.edu.lb/) where I graduated with a Bachelor of Science in Computer Science and a Minor in Computational Science in 2017.

-My research interests include:
-* The intersections between Theoretical Computer Science, Geometry, and Topology.
-* Computational Science (Computational physics, numerical simulation...).
+Currently, my research interests is focused on Extremal and Structural Graph Theory.
+Generally, I am interested in Theoretical Computer Science and Discrete Mathematics.

 My CV can be found [here]({{ site.baseurl }}/pdfs/cv.pdf).